chrisgrieser/quadro-example-vault/README.md

 ## Pre-Configured Plugin Setup
 - **Quadro** itself: There are buttons to the far left for all Quadro commands.
 Briefly hover over them to see what each button does.
 - **Command Palette** (`cmd+p` on macOS, `ctrl+p` on Windows): includes a list of all relevant commands for QDA at the top.
-- **Data Loom:** Analyze extractions in a dynamic spreadsheet, similar to Notion or Excel.
+- **Projects:** Analyze extractions in a dynamic spreadsheet, similar to Notion or Excel.
 - **Another Quick Switcher**
 	- Search for Code Files only via `alt+c`.
 	- Search for Extraction Files only via `alt+e`.